kirat-anand-68/Industrial_Training_102/README.md

 ---

-## 🧾 Certification

 ## 📜 Certificate

-A certificate of industrial training was awarded.
+A certificate of industrial training for Data Analytics in PowerBi and SQL